Ankh (video game): Plot

 The player takes the role of Assil, the son of a respected architect in Cairo.
 Assil is a party animal but at some point one of his party-nights turned out sour.
 When he tries to have some fun in the pyramids with two friends of his, he accidentally breaks some urns and thus disturbs the mummy resting in the pyramid.
 The mummy punishes Assil by placing a death curse on him, and now he has 24 hours to remove the curse and save himself.
 Later in the game Assil meets the Arabian ambassador's daughter Thara, who is also a playable character.

-Jan Klose, Creative Director at Deck13 Interactive, also cited Monkey Island to be an influence for the Ankh series.
+Jan Klose, creative director at Deck13 Interactive, also cited Monkey Island to be an influence for the Ankh series.

 Development

-The soundtrack for the game was composed by Dynamedion and was rated as 1st place for “Best German Soundtrack 2005”.
+The soundtrack for the game was composed by Dynamedion and was rated as 1st place for "Best German Soundtrack 2005".
 According to GameStar, Ankh was produced on a small budget "in the low six-digit range".

 Reception

-Domestic

 Ankh was a commercial hit in the German market, with sales of 100,000 units in that region alone.
 The Kölner Stadt-Anzeiger reported that it also saw success worldwide.
 According to Deck13, the combined global sales of Ankh and its first two sequels—Heart of Osiris and Battle of the Gods—surpassed 500,000 units by August 2009.

-International

-The PC and DS versions received "mixed or average reviews" according to the review aggregation website Metacritic.
+The Microsoft Windows and Nintendo DS versions received "mixed or average reviews" according to the review aggregation website Metacritic.